-- Do you want to parent a sibling group, or do you want to take it one child at a time?
+- Do you want to parent a sibling group, or do you want to take it, one child, at a time?

-Your answers to these questions will help guide you in your country decision since some countries have more girls available for adoption, some countries have more boys available for adoption, and the ages at which children are placed for adoption vary from nation to nation.
+Your answers to these questions will help guide you in your country’s decision since some countries have more girls available for adoption, some countries have more boys available for adoption, and the ages at which children are placed for adoption vary from nation to nation.

-Most people starting out on the road to international adoption usually find that one country becomes more appealing than the others.
+Most people starting on the road to international adoption usually find that one country becomes more appealing than the others.
 It may be that your best friend in college was from China, or your family may have distant East European roots, or maybe you traveled to Asia as a child.
 In the end, many adoptive parents will say, “Country X just called to us.
 We knew in our hearts that it was the right choice for us.”
 Even though you may feel like you are miles away from making such a statement, you too will get to this point– don’t worry!